oasis-open/cti-stix-elevator/docs/warnings.rst

 The confidence value in *[value]* has been converted to an integer so it is valid in STIX 2.1                                               724     warn port number is assumed to be a destination port                                                                                             725     warn
 Report *[id]* contains only the objects explicitly specified in the STIX 1.x report                                                         726     warn
+Custom property name *[property]* has been converted to all lower case                                                                      727     warn
 =========================================================================================================================================== ====    =====

 STIX elevator currently doesn't process this content